tarantool/doc/doc/2.2/dev_guide/internals/box_protocol.rst

 * UPSERT: CODE - 0x09
-  Update tuple if it would be found elsewhere try to insert tuple.
+  Update tuple.
+If it is found elsewhere, try to insert tuple.
 Always use primary index for key.

 .. code-block:: none